jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 **Compliance orders**

 ### 146 Compliance orders
-(1) A compliance order is an order made by a District Court that may do any 1 or more of the following things:
+(1) A compliance order is an order made by the District Court that may do any 1 or more of the following things:
   (a) require a person to cease, or prohibit a person from commencing, anything done or to be done by or on behalf of that person that, in the opinion of the court, contravenes or is likely to contravene this Act or any requirement imposed by or under this Act, and thus—
     (i) is likely to endanger the health of humans or animals through the sale of defective or non-complying animal material or product; or
     (ii) is likely to prejudice the integrity or reputation of New Zealand exports of animal material or products, or the integrity of official assurances given under this Act: